On the $k$-torsion of the module of differentials of order $n$ of hypersurfaces: Modules of K ahler differentials

 \begin{defn}\cite[Definition 1.5]{O} The $R$-module $\Omn$ is called the \textit{module of K\"ahler differentials of order n} of $R$ over $K$ or the \textit{module of high order K\"ahler differentials}.
 For $n=1$, this is just the usual module of K\"ahler differentials of $R$. \end{defn}

-It is known that the module of K\"ahler differentials can be used to detect properties of the ring.
-For instance, a classical result states that, under some hypothesis, the localization of a finitely generated algebra $R$ is regular if and only if $\Om$ is free.
-Another result in this direction is the following theorem due to J. Lipman.
+A classical result states that, under some hypothesis, the localization of a finitely generated algebra $R$ is regular if and only if $\Om$ is free (see, for instance, \cite[Chapter II, Theorem 8.8]{H}).
+Another result in this direction is the following theorem due to J. Lipman (the statement (1) was also proved by S. Suzuki in \cite{S}).

 \begin{thm}\cite[Proposition 8.1]{L} Let $R$ be the local ring of a point $P$ on an affine variety $V$ over a perfect field $\K$.
 Assume that $V$ is locally, at $P$, a complete intersection.
 Then \begin{enumerate} \item $\Omr$ is torsion free if and only if $V$ is non-singular in codimension 1 at $P$. \item $\Omr$ is reflexive if and only if $V$ is non-singular in codimension 2 at $P$. \end{enumerate} \end{thm}